 The login key is ephemeral on the client.
 After a successful login, the server issues a session token — the login key is discarded and never stored on the client.

 The server hashes the login key with an additional 600,000 rounds of PBKDF2-HMAC-SHA-256 using a per-user salt (derived deterministically from the user's ID) before storing it in the database.
-The server path alone meets the OWASP Password Storage Cheat Sheet recommendation of 600,000 rounds for PBKDF2-HMAC-SHA-256, so the stretching is sufficient regardless of how much work the client contributed.
+The server path alone meets the OWASP Password Storage Cheat Sheet recommendation of 600,000 rounds for PBKDF2-HMAC-SHA-256.
+Treat this 600,000-round per-user server tier as the conservative password-storage baseline; the client-side tiers add deterministic stretching before the login key reaches the server.

 Security properties